 Of course, if you have your own olive farm or something, you could use some thicker twigs and branches as firewood, and it’ll be great.
 If you have to buy it, it’ll be too expensive.

-When it comes to heating products from olives, people mostly use biomass made out of olive pits, which is much more affordable, and it’s a renewable source since it’s produced in the olive oil making process.
+When it comes to heating products from olives, people mostly use biomass made out of olive pits, which is much more affordable and a renewable source since it’s produced in the olive oil-making process.
 In my opinion, that’s much better than using olive wood, which is extremely expensive.

 Olive Wood Is a Great Cooking Wood